lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

    >This approach is no longer supported from April, 2020.
 And shifted to Adobe I/O Console Gateway for integration.

-The steps to configure integration are different depending on your AEM version and whether you are an configuring integration for the first-time, or modifying the existing integration:
+The steps to configure integration are different depending on your AEM version, and whether you are an configuring integration for the first-time, or modifying the existing integration:
 * **Configure new integration**

   If you are not an existing Brand Portal user and using AEM 6.5 or above, and want to configure integration to enable asset publishing, asset distribution, and asset contribution features.